TimeTap23/kolekt/docs/deployment/KUBERNETES_DEPLOYMENT_GUIDE.md

-# ThreadStorm Kubernetes Deployment Guide
+# Kolekt Kubernetes Deployment Guide

-## 🎯 **Complete Kubernetes Deployment for ThreadStorm**
+## 🎯 **Complete Kubernetes Deployment for Kolekt**

-This guide provides step-by-step instructions for deploying ThreadStorm to Kubernetes with monitoring, scaling, and production-ready features.
+This guide provides step-by-step instructions for deploying Kolekt to Kubernetes with monitoring, scaling, and production-ready features.

 ## 📋 **Prerequisites**